hyperledger/aries-vcx/aries_vcx/README.md

 # aries-vcx
-`aries-vcx` is crate which is rather  "library" than "framework".
+`aries-vcx` is more of a "library" rather than "framework".
 We strive to be not too opinionated and simply provide building blocks for whatever you want to build.

 You can use `aries-vcx` to build both end-user products (mobile wallets in role of credential